Exit planning

 This is the primary reason venture-backed startups elect C-corp status from formation: it preserves QSBS eligibility for founders and investors.
 An S-corp that later converts to C-corp can issue new qualifying shares after the conversion date, but shares issued while the entity was taxed as an S-corp do not retroactively qualify for §1202.

-Shares must be held for at least five years from the original issuance date.
 The clock starts when the corporation issues the shares — not when a secondary purchase was made, and not when options were granted.
-If shares are exercised from options, the five-year period starts on the exercise date when stock is actually issued.
+If shares are exercised from options, the holding period starts on the exercise date when stock is actually issued.

 One exception: if you exchange qualifying QSBS for other QSBS in a tax-free reorganization within 60 days under §1045, the holding period can carry over.
 This is uncommon but worth knowing if a rollover deal is on the table.